STAT545-UBC-hw-2018-19/hw01-vetlebh/README.md

 * The two countries are different sizes
 	* Canada is bigger!

-Apart from spotting differences, I enjoy skiing and climbing (which, I have to admit, did influence my choice of exchange university).
+Apart from spotting differences, I enjoy skiing and climbing (which, I have to admit, did influence my choice of applying to UBC).
 To showcase my markdown skills, and also keeping up with the "about me" topic, here is a list of likes and dislikes:

 Likes | Dislikes
 ----------|----------